How to concatenate keeping number/date formatting in Excel?

-You may have noticed that when we apply the CONCATENATE function in Excel, the date format (2014-01-03) and number format such as currency format ($734.7), percentage format (48.9%), decimal places (24.5000), etc. are removed and show as general numbers in the concatenation results as below screenshot shown.
+You may have noticed that when we apply the CONCATENATE function in Excel, the date format (2014-01-03) and number format such as currency format ($734.7), percentage format (48.9%), decimal places (24.5000), etc. are removed and show as general numbers in the concatenation results.
 In this article we come up with several workarounds to concatenate data with keeping date or number formatting in Excel.

 This section is talking about how to keep date format in the CONCATENATE function in Excel.

 1. Select a blank cell you will output the concatenation result, and enter the formula =CONCATENATE(TEXT(A2, "yyyy-mm-dd")," ", B2) ( A2 is the cell with date you will concatenate, and B2 is another cell you will concatenate) into it, and press the Enter key.

 2. Keep selecting the concatenation result cell, and drag its AutoFill handle to the range as you need.
 And then you will see the specified cells are concatenated into one cell with keeping the date format.
 See screenshot:

 Note: This formula =CONCATENATE(TEXT(A2, "yyyy-mm-dd")," ", B2) will show dates of any date format as yyyy-mm-dd, such as 2014-01-03.
 For retaining other date format in the CONCATENATE function, you can change the yyyy-mm-dd to the certain date format code as you need.
 How to get date/number format code?

 This section is talking about keeping number format, such as currency format, percentage format, decimal places of numbers, etc. in the CONCATENATE function in Excel.

 Tip: If you are familiar with format codes of numbers that you will concatenate, please click here.